 - Aim to drink 8 glasses of fluid per day

-- Salty food such as Bovril
+- Avoid salty food such as Bovril

 - Full sugar drinks (stir these to let them go flat)

 Certain undigested foods can cause blockages if you have an ileostomy, so it’s good to know which these are so you can avoid them where possible.
-Here are some examples but it is good to have a full comprehensive list to keep with you:
+Here are some examples but it is good to have a full comprehensive list to keep with you.